-An evening of jazz and ballads made famous by women
+An afternoon of jazz and ballads made famous by women

-PLEASE NOTE: Due to unforeseen circumstances this concert has been postponed.
-Join us for a musical evening of songs from the 1940s and 1950s made famous by female singers, in celebration of our current exhibition and marking the centenary of women's suffrage movement.
+PLEASE NOTE: This event was due to take place in the summer, and has now been rescheduled for Thursday 8 November 2018, 3-5pm.
+Join us for a musical afternoon of songs from the 1940s and 1950s made famous by female singers, in celebration of our current exhibition and marking the centenary of women's suffrage movement.

 Jill has studied with singing teachers since her early teens and sung in many different genres of music, including Classical, Jazz and Popular song.
 She is also part of the vocal trio The Hummingbirds, a close harmony vocal trio bringing to life the era of nostalgia to people through the music of the 1940s.